-- The specific section of the Standards of Student Conduct which the student is accused of violating. - A short statement of the fact(s) supporting the accusation(s).
-The right of the student to meet with the CSSO or designee to discuss the accusation, or to respond in writing. - The nature of the discipline that is being considered.
+- The specific section(s) of the Student Code of Conduct which the student is alleged to have violated. - A short statement of the fact(s) supporting the accusation(s).
+The right of the student to meet with the CSSO or designee to discuss the accusation, or to respond in writing. - Contact information to schedule an initial meeting. - Notice advising the student that a hold may be placed on their account until the matter is resolved.